whitem12/KeySplitting/README.md

 | Word 2 |        | foam  |

 ### Three Lists, Need Two
 This redundant key splitting schema splits the mnemonic code into three lists where two of the lists are required to reconstruct the full list.
-This schema can be generalized for any word list with a length divisible by three, and will be the optimal.
+This schema can be generalized for any word list with a length divisible by three, and will be optimal.

 Example word list: buffalo spoil fall